-How do I make an appointment with the graduate coordinator?

-In order to make an appointment with the graduate advisor, please visit our advising page on our website.

 I am getting ready to graduate, what do I do?

 Graduate students MUST file (use GAPE form) for Advancement to Candidacy status before they can graduate.
-The department recommends that this be done either the semester prior to their final semester or upon completion of 21 units.
+The department recommends that this be done either the semester prior to their final semester or upon completion of 18 units.